Welcome to The Anti-Fundamentalist column and newsletter created by author and survivor, Tia Levings

 Why subscribe?

 I subscribe to Substacks because I love how the content comes right to me.
+I don’t want to miss part of a series I’m following.
 I like the added value of paid stacks as well as knowing I’m helping support publications I enjoy.
 I bet you’re the same.

 So, here’s how it works: